Gnomorian/gnom-gnom-utils/README.md

       - RecipesMapCloning

 ## Multi Block of Awesome Modular Ender Storage
   - Single smart block that acts as core.
+Bound to player.
+Only breakable by player.
   - Infinite amount of modular single "dumb" blocks with nbt data that store 1 item attach to the smart core.
   - Whole inventory can be accessed through some form of ender chest/pouch.
+  - Renders a random item inside the block for trolling purposes.

 ## Anti-Cobble Block - removes cobble from inventories
   - removes cobble from your inventory as you near it/run past it.